JaviCervera/leaflang/README.md

 ### Data types

-Pico can represent these types of data:
+Leaf can represent these types of data:

 * Integer numbers.
 * Real numbers.